VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 Using Jetpack Paging it's very easy to implement place holder based loading.
 `PagedListAdapter` passes `null` as an item to view holder if it isn't loaded yet.
-But if you want to just show a progress bar, it will much harder.
+But if you want to show a progress bar, it will much harder.

 The source of the difficulties is that
 View Model